yunong/node-ldapjs-sync/README.md

 Given a master ldap server A, and a slave ldap server B, replication from A to B is performed as follows (at a very high level):

-1. B gets changes from A by searching A for changelogs.
+1. B gets changelogs from A.
-2. B applies the changelogs from A.
+2. B applies the changelogs from A locally.

-For more information on the design, see: [ldapjs-sync design](link needed).
+For more information on the design, see: [ldapjs-sync design](https://github.com/yunong/node-ldapjs-sync/blob/master/DESIGN.md).

 # Requirements

 The backend implementation of the remote server must support transactions, persistent search, and changelogs.
-The reference in memory ldap backend at lib/inmemLdap.js implements the following requirements.
+The reference in memory ldap backend at lib/inMemLdap.js implements these requirements.

 ## Changelogs

-The master ldap server backend must implement ldap [changelogs](http://tools.ietf.org/html/draft-good-ldap-changelog-04) .
+The master ldap server backend must implement ldap [changelogs](http://tools.ietf.org/html/draft-good-ldap-changelog-04).
 The changenumbers must be strictly increasing, corresponding with the order of events.

 An additional "entry" field which contain the complete copy of the modified entry must be added to all "modify" changelogs.